mabdelmenam/Compiler/README.md

 `statement -> "print" (expression | string) nl` : A statement can be a PRINT command followed by an *expression* or *string*, then a newline

-&nbsp;`| if" comparison "therefore" nl statement* ("else if" comparison "therefore" nl statement*)* ("else" nl statement*)? "endif" nl` : A statement can be a IF condition followed by THEREFORE, a block of statements, and an ENDIF followed by a newline.
+&nbsp;`| "if" comparison "therefore" nl statement* ("else if" comparison "therefore" nl statement*)* ("else" nl statement*)? "endif" nl` : A statement can be a IF condition followed by THEREFORE, a block of statements, and an ENDIF followed by a newline.

 &nbsp;`| "while" comparison "do" nl statement* "endwhile" nl` : A statement can be a WHILE loop with a condition, followed by a block of statements inside the loop, and ending with ENDWHILE.

-&nbsp;`| "var" ident "=" expression nl` : A statement can assign an expression to a variable using ' var ' followed by a newline.
+&nbsp;`| "var" ident ("=" expression)? nl` : A statement can assign an expression to a variable using ' var ' followed by a newline.

-&nbsp;`| "input" ident nl` : A statement can prompt for user input and assign it to a variable (identifier), followed by a newline.
+&nbsp;`| ident "=" expression nl` : An identifier can be assigned a value or expression.

 `end statement`